mappls-api/mapmyindia-intouch-android-sdk/README.md

 # MapmyIndia Intouch Android SDK
 ## Introduction

-MapmyIndia InTouch SDK provides the Real Time Location Tracking for your apps.
-Track your app user's live location with simplified SDK integration for android.
-Highly customizable to specific needs.
+Get Real-Time Location Tracking for your apps with MapmyIndia InTouch SDK.
+Track a user's live location with our simplified InTouch SDK integration (for Android), highly customizable to your specific needs.

-InTouch SDK provides variety of events to provide better control and power to tracking.
-It gives readymade events to create Geo-fence, Event Alerts and Trails of Telematics/phone devices.
-Get location benefits catered to different domains like Logistics, delivery tracking, employee tracking, live location sharing etc.
+The InTouch SDK comes with a variety of events that enable better control and power over your tracking needs.
+Get readymade events to create Geo-Fences, Event Alerts, and Trails of telematics/ phone devices.
+Also get location benefits built for various applications including logistics, delivery tracking, employee tracking, and live location sharing.

+To get started, explore the InTouch Demo App.

-You can begin with [InTouch Demo App](#InTouchDemoApp) for your use cases.
-If you have an app already and want to leverage powerful features of InTouch,  [Integrate the InTouch SDK](#IntegrateIntouchSDK) with your application.
+Already have an application?
+Give it a boost with the powerful features of InTouch.
+Learn how to [Integrate the InTouch SDK](#IntegrateIntouchSDK)

--  [Publishable Key](#publishablekey): Please contact apisupport@mapmyindia.com to get your Publishable Key.
+-  [Setup](#Setup): Please contact apisupport@mapmyindia.com to get the Intouch SDK authorisation for your Client ID and Client Secret.
 -  [Quick Start](https://github.com/MapmyIndia/mapmyindia-intouch-android-sdk#intouchdemo-app): Start with a ready-to-go app
 -  [Integrate the SDK](#IntegrateIntouchSDK): Integrate the SDK into your app
 -  [Dashboard](https://github.com/MapmyIndia/mapmyindia-intouch-android-sdk/wiki#-intouch-telematics-apis): See all your devices' locations on MapmyIndia InTouch Dashboard
 - [InTouch Telematics APIs](https://github.com/MapmyIndia/mapmyindia-intouch-android-sdk/wiki): Use InTouch APIs to get the details of the devices.

-## <a name="publishablekey">Get your Publishable Key.
+## <a name="Setup">Setup.

-We use your Publishable key to identify your account details and assign all your user's device under single account.
+We use your Client ID to identify your account details and assign all your user's devices under a single account.

+To get your Outh2 Rest API Client ID and Client Secret please login to MapmyIndia [API Dashboard](https://www.mapmyindia.com/api/dashboard)

-Please contact [apisupport@mapmyindia.com](mailto:apisupport@mapmyindia.com) to get your Publishable Key.
+Please contact [apisupport@mapmyindia.com](mailto:apisupport@mapmyindia.com) to get InTouch SDK access to your Client ID

-After getting the publishable key, you can [start with the InTouchDemo app](#InTouchDemoApp), or [Integrate the InTouch SDK](#IntegrateIntouchSDK) in your app.
+After getting the access, you can [start with the InTouchDemo app](#InTouchDemoApp), or [Integrate the InTouch SDK](#IntegrateIntouchSDK) in your app.

 ## <a name= "InTouchDemoApp">InTouchDemo app</a>
 This guide allows you to add live location tracking to an Android app.
 [Android Studio](https://developer.android.com/studio/index.html) is the recommended development environment for building an app with the MapmyIndia InTouch SDK for Android.